 Lake Atitlán Family Travel Guide: Safe, Kid-Friendly Activities & Where to Stay

-In contrast to all-inclusive resorts with predictable pools, buffets, and entertainment, Lake Atitlán offers something different: cultural immersion where kids can learn weaving from Maya artisans, go on outdoor adventures like kayaking and hiking.
-Authentic experiences kids remember are nature-focused, and culturally authentic.
+In contrast to all-inclusive resorts with predictable pools, buffets, and entertainment, Lake Atitlán offers something different: cultural immersion where kids can learn weaving from Maya artisans, outdoor adventures like kayaking and hiking, and authentic experiences kids remember.
+Nature-focused and culturally authentic.

 Lake panorama with volcanoes